 The 1881 census recorded Dr Grindrod as a retired medical practitioner living not far away from Townshend House at Montpellier House in Albert Road North, which later became a school, and is now Ivydene, recently modernised and converted into apartments.

 At the time of his death in 1883, Dr Grindrod was lodging at The Ruby in Malvern Wells near his son.
 He is buried in the churchyard of St Peter's, Malvern Wells, on the corner of Green Lane.
 The burial ground is still accessible to the public, but the church became redundant in 1994 and is now divided into apartments

 The photo of 'Townshend House' below was taken from near the entrance pillars.
-On the left hand gate pillar the inscription 'Ellerslie' has been added circa 2010, relating to the move of Ellerslie School in Abbey Road to Malvern College.
+On the left hand gate pillar (see photo above) the inscription 'Ellerslie' has been added, circa 2010; this relates to the move of Ellerslie Girls' School in Abbey Road to Malvern College.

 The former Connellan College, previously Townshend House